Stryker Hip Implant Attorneys in Oklahoma City

-Stryker Orthopaedics is known for the development and manufacture of specialty surgical products and other medical supplies for health care around the world.
-They have manufactured scores of medical devices and joint replacement products, most of which have been successful; however some of the hip replacement devices have caused serious adverse events resulting in injury to hundreds of patients.
-The Stryker Rejuvenate Modular-Neck Stem® and the ABG Modular-Neck Stem Hip Replacement® devices were approved by The Food & Drug Administration (FDA) in 2008 and 2009.
-These devices are not typical “metal-on-metal” (MoM), the device necks are built of Cobalt and Chromium and the neck stems are layered with Titanium.
-Though the intention was to make it corrosion resistant, at the connection, the two metals rubbed on each other and did release toxic metal ions and debris.
+Stryker orthopedics is known for the development and manufacture of specialty surgical products and other medical supplies for health care around the world.
+They have manufactured scores of medical devices and joint replacement products, most of which have been successful; however, some of the hip replacement devices have caused serious adverse events, resulting in injury to hundreds of patients.
+The Stryker Rejuvenate Modular-Neck Stem® and the ABG Modular-Neck Stem Hip Replacement® devices were approved by The Food and Drug Administration (FDA) in 2008 and 2009.
+These devices are not typical “metal-on-metal” (MoM); the device necks are built of cobalt and chromium, and the neck stems are layered with titanium.
+Though the intention was to make it corrosion resistant, at the connection, the two metals rubbed on each other and released toxic metal ions and debris.
 Stryker recalled the Rejuvenate Modular and ABG II Modular-Neck Hip Stems in 2012 and stopped all global sales and production of these components.
-Another hip stems models like the Accolade TMZF also caused problems and were recalled in 2009, 2011 and 2013.
+Other hip stems models like the Accolade TMZF also caused problems and were recalled in 2009, 2011, and 2013.

-Most patients with Stryker Rejuvenate and ABG II implants have undergone additional surgery or revision surgeries to remove and replace the implant to repair or reconstruct injured joints, bones, and tissue in addition to the replacement surgery.
+Most patients with Stryker Rejuvenate and ABG II implants have undergone additional surgery or revision surgeries to remove and replace the implant and repair or reconstruct injured joints, bones, and tissue.

 In addition, patients should monitor for symptoms of metal poisoning.
 According to the FDA, the signs of metal toxicity include:

-If you or a loved one have been injured due to a Stryker-Hip Implant, we encourage you to consult with our team as soon as possible.
-With our extensive knowledge and expertise, you can rest assured that should you choose to work with us, you will have legal representation that you can trust.
+If you or a loved one have been injured due to a Stryker hip implant, we encourage you to consult with our team as soon as possible.
+With our extensive knowledge and expertise, you can rest assured that you will have legal representation you can trust.
 All initial consultations are free, and we don’t charge any up-front fees for representation.
 We handle all fees on a contingency basis, meaning that unless we’re successful, you don’t have to pay us.
-Please contact us at (405)510.0077 for a free consultation or request a case review here.